erenakyildiz-code/localInstallGuide/README.md

 The actual ASR server. **One endpoint: `POST /transcribe`.** It accepts an uploaded audio file (the client sends `.webm`), converts it to 16 kHz mono WAV with **ffmpeg** (must be installed on the host), transcribes with Qwen3-ASR-1.7B, and returns the parsed result as JSON.

+  YOU MAY WANT TO USE WHISPER, I HAVE A THICK TURKISH ACCENT SO I USED THIS HEAVY MODEL.
+IT EATS UP A BIT OF VRAM, WHISPER-TINY TYPE MODELS MIGHT BE GOOD ENOUGH FOR YOU.
+Tho if you are going to talk languages other than english I recommend qwen3-ASR-1.7B

 **`ears.py`** (verbatim — this is the real server):

 ```python